OneTwoN-1/SDR-RC-Car-Controller/README.md

 *> Figure 3: The signals of the diagonals demodulated in the baseband.*

 ### Data Encoding (Decoding the PWM Protocol)
 &emsp; Temporal analysis of the demodulated signal demonstrates the use of **PWM (Pulse Width Modulation)** encoding for transmitting logical information.
-The microcontroller differentiates the bits by measuring the duration of the active state:
+The microcontroller differentiates the bits by measuring the duration of the active state( to measure ethe exact durations of the pulses, the UpLeft commmand was used as a refference, However, these timing measurements are universal and apply to all other signals in the protocol):

 <p align="center">
   <img src="Assets/Durata1.jpg" width="45%" alt="Logic 1 Pulse">